Schedule time on campus!

 The DUWCSP encourages colleges to internationalize their study body by supporting need-based scholarship awarded to matriculated graduates of any one of (now) 12 United World Colleges (high schools) around the world.
 Suxin Cheah ’08, Joseph Kaifala ’08 and Kipsy Ndwandwe ’08, made up the inaugural class of Davis Scholars.
 In the 2012–2013 academic year, 40 Davis Scholars are now enrolled at Skidmore across the four classes.
 United World Colleges themselves have a common mission of making “education a force to unite people, nations, and cultures for peace and a sustainable future.”

-Skidmore Davis UWC Scholars share collective gatherings at different moments of the year and through the DUWCSP campus liaison, Darren Drabek, are notified of special program and fellowship opportunities.
+Skidmore Davis UWC Scholars share collective gatherings at different moments of the year and through the DUWCSP campus liaison, Chloe Jaleel, are notified of special program and fellowship opportunities.
 As a result of Skidmore’s participation in the DUWCSP, Skidmore students can apply for Davis Projects for Peace grants.

 Skidmore's UWC scholars are global student-citizens